PutuJem/tech230-iac/README.md

 Ansible allows users to quickly and easily deploy multi-tier architecture.

-Ansible is agentless and only needs to be installed on the controlled (master node); The systems being controlled do not need to have ansible installed.
+Ansible is agentless and only needs to be installed on the controller (or master node); The systems being controlled do not need to have ansible installed.

 ![](images/ansible-diagram.webp)